 Find the privatizers and profiteers at OutsourcingAmericaExposed.org.

 CH2M Hill is an "engineer-procure-construct" company offering a wide range of services to industries and governments.
-It is based in Englewood, Colorado and, according to the company's website, has locations in 122 countries and 28,000 employees.
+According to its annual report, the company is based in Englewood, Colorado and has approximately 25,000 employees worldwide.
 Although CH2M Hill promotes its image by advertising its government contracts in Iraq and in New Orleans after Hurricane Katrina, it is heavily focused on privatizing public infrastructure and waste systems for local and state governments.
 It has been criticized for its "contract cities" or "outsourced cities" and its expansive model of privatization of government services.
-For the 12 months ended December 31, 2013, the company's total revenue was $5.88 billion, and its net income was $118 million.
+For the 12 months ended December 31, 2014, the company's total revenue was $5.14 billion, and its net income was a loss of $181.5 million.